botpress/botpress/examples/README.md

 #### 3. Record a GIF

-To show a demo of your example on our website we need to have a short GIF that shows what it is doing concretly.
-The GIF needs to respect the standard ratio of *9:16* that almost every cellphone respects.
+To show a demo of your example on our website we need to have a short GIF (*demo.gif*) that shows what it is doing concretly.
+The GIF needs to respect the standard ratio of **9:16** that almost every cellphone respects.

-Here, we added some links to help you find an app to be able to record your screen on your personal mobile.
+Here, we added some links to help you find an *app* to be able to record your screen on your personal cellphone.

 - [AZ Screen Recorder](https://play.google.com/store/apps/details?id=com.hecorat.screenrecorder.free)
 - [Screen Recorder](https://play.google.com/store/apps/details?id=com.duapps.recorder)
 - [Screen Recorder](https://play.google.com/store/apps/details?id=com.nll.screenrecorder)

-#### 3. Write a short README.md
+#### 4. Write a short README.md

-This is the most important
+This is the most important part.
+In fact, what you need to do is to create a detailed **step-by-step** guide so everyone will be able to replicate what you have done.
+For example, you can look at our **hello world** example to have a better idea.

-#### 4. Create a pull request
+#### 5. Create a pull request

-The last step is to create a pull request so we will add your new example to our list.
-We will review each example to be sure that there's no error, it is pertinent and we have everyting we need to sync it with our website.
+The last step is simple, but if you want to share with others you will need to create a pull request.
+So, we will add your new example to our list.

+*We will review each example to be sure that there's **no error**, it is pertinent and we have everyting we need to sync it with our website.*

 ## Get inspired